City to Sea Bridge

 The bridge is adorned with non-traditional wooden sculptures carved by Matchitt out of Californian redwood grown on Matchitt's farm.
 These formed the balustrades, that include hidden alcoves where people could sit, huddle, and look out, down and through.
 Sculptures of different creatures adorn the outer edges.
 On one side are two whales representing the taniwha Ngake and Whātaitai, who according to the Māori creation story of Wellington Harbour, carved a path to the open sea and turned to stone and earth to rest upon the shore.
 On the other side are two large seagulls, said to represent welcome and festivity.
 Matchitt said the concept came from the fact that seagulls always seem to perch on bridges.

-On top of the bridge, six tall pouwhenua point upward toward the sky, with metal shapes of stars, moons, and other symbols inspired by themes of celestial navigation celebrating Māori arrival to Aotearoa.
-One of the shapes is an arrowed heart that is thought to symbolise the sufferings of the Māori people.
+On top of the bridge, six tall pouwhenua point upward toward the sky, with metal shapes of stars, moons, and other symbols representing celestial navigation.
 These symbols reference those found on the Te Wepu flag captured by Te Kooti in 1868.
 Matchitt's work was influenced by Te Kooti's philosophies and he used these symbols in other sculptures as well as the bridge.

+On the city side of the bridge is a split pyramid topped with pounamu (greenstone), representing Te Waipounamu (the South Island) from where Māui threw his net to fish up the North Island (Te Ika a Māui).
+Patterns in the brick paving represent Maui's line, fish hook and net.
 At the Civic Square base of the bridge are two Oamaru stone sculptures by Matt Pine, titled Prow and Capital.
 A plaque here states:Capital and Prow: The sculptures by Matt Pine on either side of the stairs are part of a series of 10 works called Reflections on an Ancient Past.
 Capital (above) is based on European classical architectural elements with koru form on the edges.
 Prow (on the other side) depicts a Maori canoe prow with Taniko weave motif on the edges - a mix of European and Maori cultural elements.